Tee’ing up for January

 We were sad to say good bye to Kyla Wilson who recently left her position at Zero Waste Washington to go to graduate school in Sweden.
 For the past year, she was our plastic campaign coordinator, helping write our model reusable bag and food serviceware ordinances, producing other educational materials and working to support community members and council members and their staff in numerous locations around the state.
 We miss her and wish her well in in her graduate studies.

-If you are interested in information or other support in working to address single-use plastic items in your city or county, please contact Heather at email@example.com or (206) 741-1790.
+If you are interested in information or other support in working to address single-use plastic items in your city or county, please contact Marisol Diaz at email@example.com or (206) 741-1790.

 By Maria Teresa Gámez

 Imagine walking into a room and finding a buzz of activity.
 Sewing machines whirring, drills undoing screws, and people chatting.
-That is what our first Fix-It Fair in Tacoma felt like.
+That is what our monthly Fix-It Fairs in Tacoma sound like.

-In partnership with the Tacoma Tool Library and the Tacoma Housing Authority, we hosted our first fair on September 15.
+In partnership with the Tacoma Tool Library and the Tacoma Housing Authority, City of Tacoma Environmental Services, Centro Latino, Rebuilding Together South Sound, and the Tacoma Public Library system, we hosted four fairs in fall 2018.
 Volunteer fixers repaired household items, computers and sewed up torn clothing (even a boot!).

 It was fun to see the variety of items that people brought in.
-The event took place in Salishan, one of the most diverse neighborhoods in Tacoma, and we had the opportunity to share with people from different cultures and generations who have something in common: love for their environment and an understanding of the importance of waste reduction.
+And these have been real community events.
+We have had the opportunity to share with people from different cultures and generations who have something in common: love for their environment and an understanding of the importance of waste reduction.

 Fix-It Fairs are a way to extend the life of items